top1944/duckuments/docs/atoms_10_duckietown_meta/70_contrib/60_contributing_to_docs.md

 <!-- See: The documentation for that is in XXX. -->

+We are also going to assume that you have installed the `duckietown/software` in `~/duckietown`.

 ### Dependencies (Ubuntu 16.04)

 On Ubuntu 16.04, these are the dependencies to install: